Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 3 and more

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for NFL Week 3 picks and more

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 3 NFL schedule continues Sunday with 14 more games, including Eagles vs. Rams in a battle of NFC powers.
-The Saturday college football schedule is highlighted by games like Michigan vs. Nebraska, Auburn vs. Oklahoma and Indiana vs. Illinois.
+The Week 4 college football schedule takes center stage on Saturday featuring big matchups like Auburn vs. Oklahoma and Indiana vs. Illinois.
+The Week 3 NFL schedule, meanwhile, continues on Sunday.
 Before making prop picks for any of those games or others, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.